misaelnieto/misaelnieto.github.io/content/posts/setup-debian-server-for-python-deployment.md

 /opt/Python2.4/bin/pip install virtualenv
 ```

-For Python 2.6 is just the same, but changing the path:
+For Python 2.6 it is just the same, but changing the path:

 ```bash
 cd ~